fsepy/SFEPRAPY/README.md

 ######################## 100% (83.9)
 >>>
 ```
+The code will identify all input files contained in the folder directory provided and run them one by one until all input files are complete.
 Simulation output files will be saved under the input file directory.

 ## Authors